kyledrake/sinatra-synchrony/README.markdown

 How it works
 ---

 * Loads [EventMachine](https://github.com/eventmachine/eventmachine) and [EM-Synchrony](https://github.com/igrigorik/em-synchrony).
 Requires app server with EventMachine and Ruby 1.9 support (Thin, Rainbows!, Heroku).
+It should also work on JRuby (with JRUBY_OPTS="--1.9").
 * Inserts the [Rack::FiberPool](https://github.com/mperham/rack-fiber_pool) middleware, which automatically provides a Fiber for each incoming request, allowing EM-Synchrony to work.
 * Adds [em-http-request](https://github.com/igrigorik/em-http-request), which you can use with EM::Synchrony to do concurrent HTTP calls to APIs!
 Or if you'd rather use a different client:
 * Patches TCPSocket via EM-Synchrony.
 Any software that uses this (such as an HTTP Client that uses Net::HTTP) can run without blocking IO.
 [RestClient](https://github.com/archiloque/rest-client) works great with this!